 - Site owners and contributors with Billing permissions can upgrade from a trial to a paid subscription.
 In most cases, the site owner is the person who created your site.
 If a different person needs to upgrade, transfer site ownership or invite them as a contributor with Billing permissions.

 - When you upgrade, you'll see options for Website and Commerce plans.
 To learn more, visit Choosing the right Squarespace plan.

 - After upgrading, you can switch billing plans at any time.

 Before making changes, ensure that you’re viewing the site you want to upgrade.
 This step is important if you have multiple Squarespace sites (including trial sites) under one account.

-To check your site, click your avatar at the bottom of the Home Menu.
+To check your site, go to the Home Menu, scroll down, and click your profile picture or initials.
 This opens a menu of all Squarespace sites connected to your account, including active, trial, and expired sites.

 Select the correct site from the menu.

 Click Upgrade Now in the banner at the bottom of the browser window.

 Step 3 - Select a plan

 After clicking the button to upgrade, you'll see the available plans, along with pricing and features.
 Select a plan that meets your needs.